 Furthermore, unlike West Powelton, Powelton Village, and University City Core, Center City is not patrolled by campus security, and walking in the local neighborhood at night requires a heighted sense of vigilance.

 Overall, regardless of your preferences in terms of location, size, amenities or even price, when it comes to finding apartments near Drexel University for graduate students, medical residents, nursing students and working professionals, you have a variety of options to choose from.

 The Best Value Apartments Near Drexel University

-Graduate students and working professionals looking to live to close to Drexel University without punishing their wallets, will find the University City Lofts an excellent option for off-campus housing.
+Graduate students and working professionals looking to live to close to Drexel University without punishing their wallets, will find the University City Apartments an excellent option for off-campus housing.

-The University City Lofts are located a mere 15-minute walk from Drexel’s main campus, in the idyllic West Powelton neighborhood.
+The University City Apartments are located a mere 15-minute walk from Drexel’s main campus, in the idyllic West Powelton neighborhood.

-Apartments at the University City Lofts begin at approximately $1,300 a month, making them the most ideal off-campus housing choice for Drexel University graduate students and working professionals.
+Apartments at the University City Apartments begin at approximately $1,300 a month, making them the most ideal off-campus housing choice for Drexel University graduate students and working professionals.